vikingJason/5eVaultMain/content/2. DM Tools/Rules/Labours (5e Variant Rule).md

 *Boon: Your [[Constitution]] score becomes 30.*

-You must challenge an [[empyrean]] to a deadly contest of fortitude, whether this be to a death by [[exhaustion]] or by intoxication.
+You must challenge an [[empyrean]] to a deadly contest of fortitude, whether this be to a death by [[Exhaustion]] or by intoxication.
 If the empyrean perishes, cut out its divine spleen and consume it.
 Doing so grants you the constitution of a titan.

 #### Skin of Adamantine